 DRINKING WATER STATE REVOLVING FUND: With the passage of the 1996 Amendments to the Safe Drinking Water Act (SDWA) (Pub.
-L. 104-182) the Administrator of the U.S. Environmental Protection Agency (EPA) was authorized to establish a Drinking Water State Revolving Fund (DWSRF) loan program to assist States in financing local public water system infrastructure needed to achieve or maintain compliance with SDWA requirements in order to protect public health.
+L. 104-182) the Administrator of the U.S. Environmental Protection Agency (USEPA) was authorized to establish a Drinking Water State Revolving Fund (DWSRF) loan program to assist States in financing local public water system infrastructure needed to achieve or maintain compliance with SDWA requirements in order to protect public health.

 The Georgia General Assembly created the Georgia Environmental Finance Authority (GEFA) in 1986 as the successor agency of the Georgia Development Authority Environmental Facilities Program.
 GEFA is the primary State agency for assisting local governments in financing the construction, extension, rehabilitation, repair and replacement and securitization of environmental facilities necessary for public water purposes.
 Georgia utilizes a large portion of the grant to provide low interest loans to eligible public water systems needing infrastructure improvements to achieve or maintain compliance with the Safe Drinking Water Act requirements or to protect public health.
 The areas of infrastructure improvement funded through the DWSRF program include treatment, sources of public water supply, transmission (water mains and pumping facilities), and storage.
-As of June 30, 2013, more than \$342 million in project assistance has been awarded for 188 water system improvement projects, benefiting approximately 3.4 million citizens in Georgia.
+As of June 30, 2016, more than \$22.7 million in project assistance has been awarded for 239 water system improvement projects.

 The primary goal of the DWSRF program is to better protect public health.
 To accomplish this goal, the DWSRF program directs funds toward the most pressing compliance and public health related needs.
-As of June 30 2013, \$26.8 million of the total \$342 million in loans (7.8%) has been to help non-compliant systems achieve compliance with drinking water standards.
-The remaining loan funds have been used to help utilities maintain compliance with drinking water regulations.
+As of June 30 2016, \$20.2 million of the total \$22.7 million in loans (89%) has been awarded to help compliant systems to maintain compliance with drinking water standards.
+The remaining loan funds have been used to help utilities achieve compliance with drinking water regulations.
 A secondary goal of the DWSRF program is to support the continuation of assistance and prevention programs to ensure compliance with drinking water standards.
 Georgia EPD attempts to utilize 100% of the Public Water System Supervision set-aside from each capitalization grant to accomplish this goal.
 As stated in the Intended Use Plan, Georgia tries to maximize assistance to small or disadvantaged communities in Georgia serving less than 10,000 people.
-Refer to Table 11 for the annual number of assistance agreements by population size.
+Refer to Tables 10-1 and 10-2 for the annual number of assistance agreements by population size.